TheMTtakeover/goat-rulings/edison-all-rulings.md

 • Effect Monster: Select 1 monster in your Graveyard and Special Summon it.*

 - The (1) optional Trigger Effect activates & resolves in the hand.

-  - This effect cannot be activated during the Damage Step [[REF](http://duelistgroundz.com/index.php?/topic/70685-vandalgyon-the-dark-dragon-lord/)].
+  - This effect cannot be activated during the Damage Step [REF](http://duelistgroundz.com/index.php?/topic/70685-vandalgyon-the-dark-dragon-lord/).
   - This effect activates AFTER a Chain resolves in which an opponent's card /  effect was negated (as Chain Link 1+) by your Counter Trap Card (even if you drew this card during the Chain).
   - If you have 2 or more  "Van'Dalgyon the Dark Dragon Lord" (or "Voltanis the Adjudicator") in  your hand when your Counter Trap Card negates your opponent's effect,  you can only activate the effect of 1 "Van'Dalgyon the Dark Dragon  Lord", even if you negate multiple card effects.
   - If your opponent discards 1 Spell Card for "Magic Drain", you cannot activate this effect.
 - The (2) mandatory Trigger Effect activates & resolves on the field.
   - If you activate multiple Counter Trap Cards in a single Chain, the last one to resolve is applied.
     - Example: Your opponent activates "Card Destruction".
 You chain "Magic Jammer".
 Your opponent chains "Seven Tools of the Bandit".
 You chain "Curse of  Royal".
 When the Chain resolves, "Magic Jammer" is your last Counter  Trap Card that resolves and negates your opponent's "Pot of Greed", so  you will be able to Special Summon "Van'Dalgyon the Dark Dragon Lord"  and activate its "inflict 1500 damage" effect.
   - If a Spell Card is negated, this effect inflicts Effect Damage.
   - If a Trap Card is negated, this effect targets a (face-up / face-down) card your opponent controls.
   - If a Monster Effect is negated, this effect targets a monster in the Graveyard.
 It is negated by "Necrovalley".

-- VS. "

-  Vanity's Call

-  ": if this card negates multiple card effects controlled by your opponent, when you Special Summon "Van'Dalgyon the Dark Dragon Lord" you will  activate each effect appropriate effect.
+- VS. "Vanity's Call": if this card negates multiple card effects controlled by your opponent, when you Special Summon "Van'Dalgyon the Dark Dragon Lord" you will  activate each effect appropriate effect.
   - Example: "Vanity's Call" negates your opponent's "Destiny Draw" and "Dark Bribe".
 Van'Dalgyon you will activate its "*inflict 1500 damage*" and "*destroy 1 card*" effects when Summoned.
 You can choose to have "*inflict 1500 damage*" be Chain Link 1 and "*destroy 1 card*" be Chain Link 2, or vice-versa.